nationalarchives/tdr-antivirus/README.md

 ## Yara rules checks.

-There is a Jenkins job [TDR Antivirus Rule Update Check](https://jenkins.tdr-management.nationalarchives.gov.uk/job/TDR%20Antivirus%20Rule%20Update%20Check/) which is run on a schedule from the Jenkinsfile-check-rules file.
+There is a GitHub actions job [TDR Check Antivirus Rules](https://github.com/nationalarchives/tdr-antivirus/actions/workflows/check_rules.yml) which is run on a schedule from the .github/workflows/check_rules file.
 This carries out the following steps.
 * Builds the base yara image.
 * Builds the rules yara image.
 * Gets the highest version tag from git.